2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 title: Terraform Version Constraint Syntax (Or "Learning From Our Mistakes")
 category: thoughts
 tags: static-web-app terraform
+toc: true
 ---
 So I've just started this project and spent all this time fine-tuning my first series of actionable posts to deploy an [Azure Static Web App]({% link _services/web/static-web-app.md %}).
-I published the last post on March 4, 2024 and fucking four days later, Terraform releases an update where they are deprecating the **azurerm_static_site** resource.
+I published the last post on March 4, 2024 and four effing days later, Terraform releases an update where they are deprecating the **azurerm_static_site** resource.
 We're now supposed to use the [**azurerm_static_web_app**](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/static_web_app) resource.
 Are you serious??!!<!--more-->

 The procedures in those posts will still work as of now but they will eventually stop working.
 I'd like to make this as evergreen as possible, so I am going to update those posts soon.
 But now I have to make new little screenshots which is kind of a pain in the ass.
 I set an artificial deadline for myself to have all the posts released by the first week of March, but if I had waited, I could have made those changes before releasing it.
 Let this be a lesson: always procrastinate.